duolinwang/MusiteDeep/MusiteDeep_Keras2.0/README.md

 # MusiteDeep: a Deep-learning Framework for General and Kinase-specific Phosphorylation Site Prediction

 It is a Keras2.0 and Tensorflow version of MusiteDeep.
+It shares the same testdata folder which is under the MusiteDeep folder, please downloaded it and copy it to the MusiteDeep_keras2.0 foler to test the following experiments.
 # Installation

   - Installation has been tested in Linux and Mac OS X with Python 2.7.